 Mary Malinda Ann Copeland

-The Life Summary of Mary Malinda Ann
+Brief Life History of Mary Malinda Ann

 When Mary Malinda Ann Copeland was born on 25 December 1854, in Mount Pulaski, Logan, Illinois, United States, her father, Abner Copeland, was 24 and her mother, Malenda Jane Birks, was 28.
 She married John Fletcher Baird on 24 January 1878, in Springfield, Sangamon, Illinois, United States.
 They were the parents of at least 1 son and 3 daughters.
 She lived in Harristown, Macon, Illinois, United States in 1880 and Allen, Harrison, Iowa, United States in 1900.
-She died in March 1927, in Metz, Vernon, Missouri, United States, at the age of 72, and was buried in Horton, Vernon, Missouri, United States.
+She died on 29 March 1927, in Metz, Vernon, Missouri, United States, at the age of 72, and was buried in Horton, Vernon, Missouri, United States.

 Photos and Memories (0)